malnis/ConVec/README.md

 # ConVec: Vector Embedding of Wikipedia Concepts and Entities

+In this project, we use skip-gram model to embed Wikipedia Concepts and Entities.
+The English version of Wikipedia contains more than five million pages, which suggest its capability to cover many English Entities, Phrases, and Concepts.
+Each Wikipedia page is considered as a concept.

 WikipediaParser folder contains the code to extract and prepare the Wikipedia dump.

 Please find in the following, link the pre-traind Concept, Word and Entitie vectors (as a result of this project):